flyinghead/flycast/core/hw/modem/README.md

 ## Windows (7)
 1. Install TAP-Windows

-   Navigate to [https://openvpn.net/index.php/download/community-downloads.html] and scroll all the way to the bottom.
+   Navigate to [OpenVPN Community Downloads](https://openvpn.net/index.php/download/community-downloads.html) and scroll all the way to the bottom.
 Download and install the NDIS 6 version.

 2. In your Network Connections you should see a new network with a TAP-Windows Adapter V9 device.
    *Make sure it is enabled.*

-4. Run `reicast.exe` as an administrator (right-click on the program and select "Run as administrator")
+3. Run `reicast.exe` as an administrator (right-click on the program and select "Run as administrator")

-5. That's it!
+4. That's it!
 Now you need to configure internet access in the Dreamcast itself.

 ## Linux
 All these commands must be run as root.